y-scope/clp-structured/tools/scripts/lib_install/ubuntu-focal-and-jammy/README.md

-To install the dependencies required to build muslope, follow the steps below.
+To install the dependencies required to build clp-s, follow the steps below.
 These same steps are used by our Docker containers.

 # Installing dependencies